Neil Bath - Head of youth development

 A Chelsea supporter, he helped to restructure our youth development programme in 2004 as a greater emphasis was placed on the recruitment and development of local youngsters in London and the south-east.
 Over a decade later, the rewards can be seen in the fact that the majority of our new scholars each year have been at the club since the Under-9 age group.

 Bath has also overseen the most successful period for the Academy in terms of tournament achievements.
-Following the FA Youth Cup triumph in 2010, our first success in the tournament since 1961, we have lifted the trophy in 2012, 2014, 2015 and 2016.
-The feat of winning three years in a row has only ever been accomplished once before in the history of the competition, by the Manchester United Busby Babes side of the 1950s.
+Following the FA Youth Cup triumph in 2010, our first success in the tournament since 1961, we have lifted the trophy in 2012, 2014, 2015, 2016 and 2017.
+The feat of winning four years in a row has only ever been accomplished once before in the history of the competition, by the Manchester United Busby Babes side of the 1950s.

 Our youngsters were also crowned Under-21 Premier League champions in 2013/14 and secured back-to-back triumphs in the UEFA Youth League, the Under-19 Champions League equivalent, in 2014/15 and 2015/16.